• Skip to content

 Dr Dipak Sarker

-Research activities at Brighton can be found in:
+Research activities at Brighton include:

 I have a longstanding interest in nanoscience, nanotechnology and nanophysics, condensed or soft-matter self-assemblies and coarse dispersions, including colloidal encapsulation systems and the surface adsorption of functionalising polymers.
 I study complex formulations such as vaccines, particulate drug delivery systems and nanoencapsulation techniques in considerable depth.
 I work routinely with biosurfactants (such as proteins and peptides or gums), natural polymers, sustainable materials and synthetically modified materials.